Mount Kilimanjaro Packing List

 Tipping of Porters and Guides

 Tipping of guides and porters is not included in the cost of the trip.
 You will see how hard your guides and porters work to make sure you are comfortable and are as rested as possible so you can reach the summit of Kilimanjaro.
 Most people would not be able to reach the summit of Kilimanjaro without the help of the porters.
-Tipping is compulsory, but if you feel like the porters and guides did an exceptional job, tips will be greatly appreciated.
+Tipping is not compulsory, but if you feel like the porters and guides did an exceptional job, tips will be greatly appreciated.

 Many people ask what is an appropriate amount for tipping and there is no exact figure; however, most guests offer tips around $8.00 - $10.00 per porter per day (you have 3 personal porters) and about $10.00 per person for the guide.
 In general, you should try to budget $34.00 per day for tips for your guide and porters.
 Total tipping usually amounts to about $10% of the cost of your trip.
 (If you paid $2500.00 for the climb you should budget an additional $250.00 for tips.)